Ozone Nonattainment (Workgroups, Planning, etc.)Contact: Jay Olaguer, 517-512-0059Agency: Environment, Great Lakes, and Energy

 - Southeast Michigan Modeling and Measurement Steering Committee: This workgroup will make decisions regarding the collection of data that can be used for nonattainment planning.
 For additional information, contact Jay Olaguer at 517-512-0059.

 More Information on Ozone

 - 179B: The Clean Air Act contains language that makes allowances for ozone contributions that are beyond the control of Michigan or other states.
 Consideration is being given to precedents and guidance on this issue.

-- Offsets for New Source Nonattainment Permitting: The permit section has created a page to assist permit applicants with additional requirements for permitting new sources of VOC and NOx in nonattainment areas.
+- Offsets for New Source Nonattainment Permitting: The Permit Section has created a page to assist permit applicants with additional requirements for permitting new sources of VOC and NOx in nonattainment areas.

-- Exceptional Events: The SIP Development and Monitoring Units are working together to flag and assess potential exceptional events as allowed by the USEPA for consideration in ozone planning.
+- Exceptional Events: The SIP Development and Air Monitoring Units are working together to flag and assess potential exceptional events as allowed by the USEPA for consideration in ozone planning.
 Contact Jay Olaguer at 517-512-0059 or Stephanie Hengesbach at 517-648-7015.